 George South is district manager for Markham, Ontario, Canada’s Miller Waste Systems, a division of The Miller Group.
 Implementing Toronto-based telematics provider AirIQ’s ServiceIQ system is changing his approach to scheduled maintenance.

-“Up until this point in time, all of our fleet, regardless of unit number or how much it was used each month, it was serviced once every 20 working days.
-So we’re over-servicing the fleet; but now we’re moving towards hours of service and on-road service, and in the future we’ll move to fuel consumption.”
+“Up until this point in time, our fleet, regardless of the unit number or how much it was used each month, was serviced once every 20 working days.
+So we’re over-servicing the fleet, but now we’re moving towards hours of service and on-road service, and in the future we’ll move to fuel consumption.”

 For Dave Seavey, tracking fuel consumption was the goal that drove his decision to add telematics to his fleet’s toolbox.
 As the fleet manager for the City of Olympia, Wash., is helping to lead that city’s high-profile campaign to reduce emissions.
 The fleet is being streamlined and rebuilt, and Seavey is using telematics to chart its progress.
 He undertook a pilot program in which nine vehicles from different public service departments were fitted with AccuTag, a vehicle reporting system developed by Fort Worth, Texas-based Williams-Pyro.

 “We’re collecting data on vehicle idle time, heavy braking, and excessive acceleration.
 We monitor different size pickups, a solid waste vehicle, and a police car.”
 Even Seavey was surprised by the results.
 “We installed a monitoring device on a patrol car.
 The system indicated that during a stretch of 40 hours of that car’s operation, 19.7 hours were recorded on the AccuTag system as idle time!”
 Convincing the police department that changes had to be made was as easy as sharing the report.
 “For the first time, we’re able to show the amount of idle time on a bar graph.
 The data has a powerful effect when it’s displayed this way.”